go-simpler/env/README.md

 }
 ```

-`Map` is a builtin `Provider` implementation that might be useful in tests.
+`Map` is a built-in `Provider` implementation that might be useful in tests.

 ```go
 m := env.Map{"PORT": "8080"}